-DANYELZA and our product candidates are biologics and the manufacture of DANYELZA and our product candidates is complex.
+DANYELZA and our product candidates, including those based on the SADA Technology, are biologics and the manufacture of DANYELZA and our product candidates, including those based on the SADA Technology, is complex.
 We, or any of our third-party manufacturers, may encounter difficulties in production, particularly with respect to process development or scaling-up of our manufacturing capabilities.
 For some reagents, equipment, and materials, we rely or may rely on sole source vendors or a limited number of vendors.
 Such difficulties may result in an inadequate supply of our product candidates for clinical trials or our products for patients, if approved, could be delayed or stopped, or we may be unable to maintain a commercially viable cost structure.

-DANYELZA and our product candidates are biologics and the process of manufacturing them is complex, highly regulated and subject to multiple risks.
+DANYELZA and our product candidates, including those based on the SADA Technology, are biologics and the process of manufacturing them is complex, highly regulated and subject to multiple risks.
 As a result of the complexities, the cost to manufacture biologics is generally higher than traditional small molecule chemical compounds, and the manufacturing process for biologics is less reliable and is more difficult to reproduce.
-In addition, manufacture of DANYELZA and our product candidates requires many reagents, which are substances used in our manufacturing processes to bring about chemical or biological reactions, and other specialty materials and equipment, some of which are manufactured or supplied by small companies with limited resources and experience to support commercial biologics production.
+In addition, manufacture of DANYELZA and our product candidates, including those based on the SADA Technology, requires many reagents, which are substances used in our manufacturing processes to bring about chemical or biological reactions, and other specialty materials and equipment, some of which are manufactured or supplied by small companies with limited resources and experience to support commercial biologics production.
 Our manufacturing process may be susceptible to product loss or failure due to interruptions in the manufacturing process variability in product characteristics, quality control, contamination, equipment or reagent failure, improper installation or operation of equipment, product testing, vendor or operator error, availability of qualified personnel, logistics and shipping delays as well as compliance with strictly enforced federal, state and foreign regulations.
 Even minor deviations from normal manufacturing processes could result in reduced production yields, product defects, and other supply disruptions.
 If microbial, viral, or other contaminants are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
-No assurance can be given that any stability failures or other issues relating to the manufacture of DANYELZA or our product candidates will not occur in the future.
+No assurance can be given that any stability failures or other issues relating to the manufacture of DANYELZA or our product candidates, including those based on the SADA Technology, will not occur in the future.